daktak/pebble-hr-to-gpx/README.md

 make uploads/health.csv writable

-In the watchface settings point to accept-file.php
+In the watchapp settings point to accept-file.php

 The field is "key"